Early Years Services (Childcare) Foundation Degree

 Completion of this course will enable you to:

-• Progress to a BA (Hons) Childhood and Family Studies at the University of Wolverhampton
+• Progress to a the BA (Hons) Special Educational Needs, Disabilities and Inclusion, with Childhood and Family Studies

 • Pursue a career in early years’ education in a number of roles including teaching, social work, health education, early year’s management, children’s information services, play services and community family support work